kometenstaub/obsidian-version-history-diff/README.md

 All licenses and attributions can be found in the `esbuild.mjs` file for the code (and therefore in the `main.js` release), the CSS license is in `src/styles.css`.
 Should any license/attribution be missing, please let me know, and I will look into it.

-Special thanks to @SlRvb for adapting the CSS to Obsidian and making the colour-blind mode.
+Special thanks to @SlRvb for adapting the CSS to Obsidian and making the colour-blind mode and to @Vinzent03 for creating the necessary APIs in the Obsidian Git plugin.